West Maling: West Maling

 West Maling on King Georges Road (formerly Belmore Road) was built in 1889 for Albert Bythesea Weigall, a former Headmaster of Sydney Grammar School and was originally named Weigall House.
 Weigall lived there until 1912.

 Weigall was born in Nantes, France in 1840 and later became possibly the most famous headmaster of Sydney Grammar School, a position he enjoyed and held with notable success from 1866–1912.
 He built West Mailing as his home on top of a hill in Penshurst where it still has a commanding view over Botany Bay.

 This grand mansion in the Elizabethan Tudor style is thought to be a rare example of the work of the English architect, Richard Norman Shaw.
 Its construction was supervised by local architect, Charles Halstead, the final cost being A£3,561, 10 shillings and tuppence.

-It is conspicuous amongst the many red brick mansions of Sydney's late Victorian period because of the Federation Queen Anne style of its architecture and the quality of its detail.
-It is an exceptional and rare example of that period from the mid-1860s onwards which was popularised by the English architects, William Eden Nesfield and Richard Norman Shaw and their followers.
+It is noted for its Federation Queen Anne style of its architecture and the quality of its detail.
+It is a rare example of that period from the mid-1860s onwards which was popularised by the English architects, William Eden Nesfield and Richard Norman Shaw and their followers.
 It appears to be the earliest Queen Anne design to appear in Sydney.

 The original garden was set out during the Federation period and from the beautiful wrought iron carriage gates set between pillars a privet hedge extended along Penshurst Avenue.
 Some of this had to be removed in 1983 to allow builders access to build the underground chapel and avoid damaging these gates.

 The Weigall family enjoyed an elegant lifestyle.
 A broad front garden once separated the house from King Georges Road, until part was resumed by Kogarah Council for road widening in December 1970.

 The history of ownership is uncertain between 1912 and 1960.

 The property had been lived in by a succession of families until 1953.

 On 27 August 1953 the property was bought by the Oblate Fathers, a Roman Catholic Order of Priests devoted to religious education and counselling.
 From here they conducted what was virtually a Theological Correspondence School which, pre-computers, required the installation of a printing press.
 Their lifestyle was spartan.
 Each father slept on a stretcher bed alongside his massive oak desk where he worked during the day but in spite of their frugal lifestyle, high maintenance costs and rising rates forced the Oblate Fathers to relocate.